Vedvilas/Task-Repo/Ec2 Start-Stop Using Lambda.md

-# Create the schedule for the start/stop AWS EC2 instances using the lambda function.
+# Create the schedule for the start and stop AWS EC2 instance using the lambda function.

 ## Introduction: